whallin/cubed-wiki/docs/servers/mumble/proximity-chat/setup-mumble.md

-We at Cubed support and encourage proximity chat usage while playing on our network as proximity chat is usually a huge boost to the gameplay experience factor for yourself and others.
-It really is fun.

-## What is Proximity Chat?
-Proximity chat is a feature that mimics how sound travels in real-life.
-The closer another player gets to you, the louder their voice gets.
-The opposite is also true, as the further away from the player moves, the softer the sound gets.

-## Instructions
-### Pre-setup
-Before we jump into this guide, we'll assume that you've downloaded and installed [Lunar Client](https://www.lunarclient.com/) onto your system.
-If you haven't, then please go ahead and do so now.
-Lunar Client will make it easier for you to connect with the VOIP service we'll use.

-If you'd rather install the mod yourself that's used to link yourself to the VOIP service, please click [this link](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1272675-1-16-5-mumblelink-forge-smp-lan-mumble-ts3) and learn more about MumbleLink and how to configure it.

-!!! warning
-    If you're a Linux user, the implementation of MumbleLink done by the Lunar Client developers will not work.
-You may either resort to installing the mod manually or utilizing a virtual machine to get a proper connection to the Mumble VOIP service.

 ### Setup Mumble
 1. Visit [https://mumble.info/downloads/](https://mumble.info/downloads/) and download the right version for your operating system.
 2. Run the installer and follow the setup wizard.